George Gunn Jr. (cricketer): Early life and background

 He was born in West Bridgford, Nottinghamshire in 1905.
 His father, George Gunn, and an uncle, John Gunn, played cricket for Nottinghamshire and England.
 Another uncle, Ernest Stapleton, played once for Derbyshire.
 He was generally known in his cricket career as George Gunn Jr or by his initials as G. V. Gunn.

 Playing career

 Gunn made his First-class cricket debut for Nottinghamshire in 1928 against the touring West Indians.
 He received his county cap in 1931.

 In a match against Warwickshire in 1931, he and his father achieved the rare feat of a father and son both scoring centuries in the same innings.
 Gunn's century came in unusual circumstances as he was on 95 when play ended.
 Under the playing conditions of the time, an extra half-hour of playing time was allowed to decide a first innings result.
-This time had expired with Gunn five runs short of a century, however his batting partner, Charlie Harris, convinced Warwickshire captain Arthur Carr to resume play to allow Gunn to reach his hundred.
+This time had expired with Gunn five runs short of a century, however his batting partner, Charlie Harris, convinced Warwickshire captain Bob Wyatt to resume play to allow Gunn to reach his hundred.
 Gunn brought up his century in the second additional over.